GR8505/NPL_Forecast_TrinidadTobago/README.md

 ---------------------------------------------------------------------------

-Despite this violation, Model2 can still be used as a forecasting tool.
+Despite this violation, Model 2 can still be used as a forecasting tool.

-While the statistical efficacy of Model1 is better than Model2, we must ensure that this makes sense in the real world.
+While the statistical efficacy of Model1 is better than Model 2, we must ensure that this makes sense in the real world.
 Are these variables good predictors for NPL?

 ### GDP ###